Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 23. Pomeranian Size Advantages

-• They don’t eat a lot so their toilet deposits are smaller in size.
+- They don’t eat a lot, so their toilet deposits are smaller.

 24. From the Land of Pomerania

-The original Wolf Spitz dogs were strong working dogs, of good character and loyal to their master, who they fiercely protected, while getting their job done.
+The original Wolf Spitz dogs were strong, working dogs of good character.
+They were loyal to their master, whom they fiercely protected while getting their job done.

 All these characteristics remained when Pomeranians were bred down to the smaller cuddy, a cute variety we see today.
-Most of the qualities that today’s Pomeranians possess come from their proud ancestors.
+Most of today’s Pomeranians possess qualities that come from their proud ancestors.

 The Conclusion is To Get Yourself a Pomeranian